• Sign Up

 But officials say it’s important to note that the Sept.
 2 meeting will only deal with a Henderson County Fiscal Court proposal to institute a moratorium on applications and permits of wind energy projects to any county governmental bodies until July 1, 2026, and the definitions involved in wind energy conversion systems—and not anything that would establish a wider wind energy system ordinance.

 At the fiscal court’s July 22 meeting, it approved a resolution that directs the planning commission to hold at least three public hearings, the first of which asks the planning commission to make a recommendation about the moratorium and the definitions that are contained within the resolution.
 That will occur Sept.
-2.
+2. This first public hearing will be in the Fiscal Court Courtroom on the third floor of the old courthouse.

 The resolution also asks for a second public hearing, which doesn’t have a date currently, the planning commission is asked to hold a fact-finding public hearing to “gather testimony and evidence” from which a comprehensive wind energy conversion system regulations can be crafted.